 More about Maureen Warren.

-'I have many creative interests but find working with clay inspires me the most.
+Last time I posted a saggar fired work by Maureen Warren.
+Maureen won the Supreme Award in our annual member's exhibition.
+Here is her work and a bit more about her.'I have many creative interests but find working with clay inspires me the most.
 In the late 1980's I enrolled at Taranaki Polytechnic (now WITT) with part time pottery classes and became amazed with so many types of clay, methods of decoration and techniques to try.
 I joined New Plymouth potters several years later using stoneware clay and firing their electric and natural gas kilns.
 After a break of ten to twelve years I joined the Thursday group making mainly wheel work and enjoyed the company of other potters.
 Moving to Mokau in 2005 I started firing with L.P.G making earthenware and Raku.
 Mostly hand built, using slabs and coils.
 I received a New Plymouth Potters Merit Award in 2004 and the Supreme Award this year.
 Recently I have been experimenting with Saggar firing of which most pots have been carved/stamped and slip trailed with adapted Celtic designs.
 Each firing is producing unique different results.'

 Subscribe to:

-Posts (Atom)
+Comments (Atom)